0imdz/coreveterinarios_JavaEE_Project/README.md

 *Core Veterinarios web app* allows to create new users and validate a login with the backend side, as well as to consult the stock of the products or the differents features of the clients stored in the platform.

-- Used technologies: Java, Java EE, JPA, SQL, HTML, CSS (& framework Bootstrap 4.1), Javascript
+- Used technologies: Java, Java EE(JPA, .jsp files, Servlets), SQL, HTML, CSS (& framework Bootstrap 4.1), Javascript

 # App Screen
 ![inicio_sesion](images/1.png)